forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 ---
-title: Apex Debugger
+title: Apex Interactive Debugger
 ---

-## Introduction

-Apex Debugger allows customers to debug their Apex code on sandbox instances (including in scratch orgs), in real time, using VS Code as the client.
+Apex Debugger allows customers to debug their Apex code in sandboxes and scratch orgs, in real time, using VS Code as the client.
 You can use it to:

 - Set breakpoints in Apex classes and triggers.
 - View variables, including sObject types, collections, and Apex System types.